HeuristicPerson/bluetooth_2_hid/README.md

-# Bluetooth to HID
+# Bluetooth to USB

 ![License image.](images/diagram.png)

 ## Introduction

-This package contains a set of scripts to turn your **Raspberry Pi Zero W** into a HID proxy capable Bluetooth dongle for keyboards.
+This package contains a set of scripts to turn your **Raspberry Pi** into a HID proxy capable Bluetooth dongle for keyboards and mice.

 No worries if you don't understand a word, here is the explanation of the project in plain words: Imagine you have a Bluetooth keyboard.
 You pair it in with your Bluetooth receiver in Windows, Linux, or Mac OS using the appropiate